 The meeting, the 5th in the series, has received much attention in the last 10 years and has become a “must attend” meeting in the field.
-This is why in 2020 we have chosen to organise it in a European capital, Rome, the Eternal City!

 We have an outstanding panel of internationally recognised invited speakers who will present on stress responses in both prokaryotic and eukaryotic microorganisms.
 They will present the latest developments in the field of microbial responses to stress, at different levels: from molecular to population and system levels.